 Current Graduate Students

-Jules Adornetti (1st year)
+Jules Adornetti (2nd year)

-Jules Adornetti is a first year in the clinical psychology program.
+Jules Adornetti is a second year in the clinical psychology program.
 She graduated from Loyola University Maryland in 2020 with a degree in psychology.
 As an undergraduate, Jules helped coordinate a research project examining the sleep environment in juvenile justice facilities.
 Following graduation, she continued to work on several sleep research studies at the University of Maryland, Baltimore.
 As a graduate student, Jules hopes to explore the relationship between sleep and physical/mental health amongst developing adolescents.

-Maureen Burns (2nd year)
+Maureen Burns (3rd year)

 Maureen joined the Activity Matters lab in the Fall of 2022.
 She graduated from Loyola Chicago in 2014 with bachelor's degrees in psychology and studio art.
 Following graduation, she worked at a youth program in Boston, where she gained interests in program design and evaluation.
 She most recently worked at Boston Children's Hospital with a school-based behavioral health program.
 In 2020, Maureen completed the social justice graduate certificate from the Harvard Extension School.
 Her research interests include health equity, program dissemination, and community based participatory research.